 Baking Ingredients and Substitutions

-Because the question comes up from time to time, I thought I’d answer some questions about making substitutions in my recipes, and swapping out or deleting ingredients.
+Because these question come up frequently, I thought I’d answer them, regarding substitutions in my recipes, and swapping out or omitting ingredients.

 The short answer is: Ingredients are added to recipes for a specific purpose and there is a reason that they are there.
 When you substitute or swap out ingredients, results will vary and won’t be the same as mine.

-Realizing that people have various dislikes and dietary needs, here are some guidelines you might find useful when using my recipes on the site or in my Books.
-If you’re looking for more comprehensive information about baking ingredient substitutions, I’ve provided links at the end where you can find answers.
+If you’re looking for more comprehensive information about baking ingredients and substitutions, I’ve provided links at the end where you can find answers.
 Do remember that these are general guidelines and are not applicable to each and every recipe that exists.
 Home bakers are encouraged to experiment—especially those on restricted or special diets, because they’re often best educated on how to modify recipes to meet their particular dietary needs.

 Gluten and Flours

 In recipes that call for flour, I mean all-purpose flour.
 If I mean cake or bread flour, that will be noted.
-I’m not an expert on gluten-free baking and there are others who are so can’t advise about substitutions with specialty flours.
+I’m not an expert on gluten-free baking so can’t advise about substitutions with specialty flours.
 King Arthur carries a gluten-free baking flour that they advise is a good swap for wheat flour.
 I haven’t used it so can’t confirm, but people who bake gluten-free likely have their own techniques for substituting wheat flour if you don’t wish to use a gluten-free flour mix, such as:

 When I bake, I try to use the lowest fat products available, such as whole milk instead of cream, or yogurt or buttermilk instead of sour cream.
 I have nothing against fat, but think it’s best used where it’s going to have the biggest impact.
 Same with butter.
 Because I go with the lowest amount of fat possible, while maintaining a good flavor, I strongly advise against reducing the amount of butter in a recipe or swapping out milk for cream.

-I don’t use margarine simply because I don’t believe in it.
-However I realize that people have dietary needs that require the use of them, in place of butter.
+I don’t use margarine.
+However I realize that people have dietary needs that require the use of it, in place of butter.
 And in those places, you can use margarine.
-But do try to buy a good brand.
+Try to find a good brand.
 Cheaper brands have possible dubious health benefits.
 Earth Balance is a good brand.
 I don’t have experience using coconut oil but most say you can use it 1:1 in place of butter.

-I urge you to use the same dairy ingredients with the fat content that I call for.
-If an ice cream recipe calls for heavy cream, if you use low-fat milk, your ice cream will be icy and unpleasant, and you won’t like it.
-Same with whole milk.
-I like whole milk, and using non-fat or low-fat milk in its place is not recommended.
+I urge you to use dairy ingredients with the same fat content that I call for.
+In an ice cream recipe that calls for heavy cream, if you use low-fat milk, your ice cream will be icy and unpleasant, and you won’t like it.
+Same with whole milk; using non-fat or low-fat milk in its place is not recommended.
 If you wish to do it, your results will be different and you probably won’t be happy.

 For a variety of dietary reasons, people often ask about using non-dairy alternatives to traditional dairy products, like milk and cream.
 Much depends on the application.
 For ice cream, always choose the highest fat non-dairy alternative possible to substitute for the cream and milk.
 I haven’t used soy ‘cream’, but that’s a possibility.
 Another is soy ‘cream cheese’, which mimics the fat of heavy whipping cream.
 But making things a bit confusing, there are taste and texture differences between various brands of rice, soy, and nut milks.
 So it’s up to you to find a brand that you like.